 ● Large observation platforms are ideal for photography.

-● Fresh air, particularly in the time of sunset and dawn.
+● Fresh air, particularly at sunset and dawn.

-● Relaxing environment perfect for couples, family and photographers.
+● Relaxing environment perfect for couples, families and photographers.

 ● The possibility of being easily reached by taxis, bikes and tour vehicles.